githall/Plato/CONTRIBUTING.md

 - Use anonymous functions to encapulate scope
 - Always put spaces around operators ( = + - * / ), and after commas
 - Line Length < 80 - For readability, avoid lines longer than 80 characters
+- Use "the one true brace style" (1TBS) for JavaScript code
 - Always declare variables at the top of the current scope
 - Hyphens are not allowed in JavaScript names.
 - Never use document.write